6 Common SaaS Security Risks You Must Know in 2023

 Often, third-party SaaS vendors are notorious for falsifying such certifications, and when you use one of their applications, you’re putting your sensitive data at risk.
 So, it is necessary to stay away from these applications.

-However, your employee might go behind you and purchase such applications (shadow IT), leading to SaaS security risks.
+However, your employees might purchase such applications (shadow IT) without your knowledge, leading to SaaS security risks.
 So, it is essential to prevent shadow IT, which would stop your users from purchasing such applications.

-And your SaaS security team must be vigilant and scrutinize all the vendors to ensure they comply with regulatory standards.
+Your SaaS security risk management team must be vigilant and scrutinize all vendors to ensure they comply with regulatory standards.

-A SaaS management platform provides visibility into your SaaS apps so you can manage usage, monitor access, and enforce security standards.
-You can detect unwanted access or possible vulnerabilities and take immediate action by centralizing administration.
+A SaaS management platform provides visibility into your apps so you can manage usage, monitor access, and enforce security standards.
+By centralizing administration, you can detect unwanted access or possible vulnerabilities and take immediate action.

-A bird's-eye view of the SaaS portfolio provided by these platforms can help IT teams detect shadow IT applications immediately and eliminate them.
-It’ll also make it easier for the security team to verify a vendor’s compliance with security regulations easily.
+A bird' s-eye view of the SaaS portfolio provided by these platforms can help IT teams detect and eliminate shadow IT applications immediately.
+It’ll also make verifying a vendor’s compliance with security regulations easier for the security team.

 You can use a SaaS management platform like CloudEagle to prevent shadow IT and mitigate the SaaS security concerns of third-party applications.
 It’ll provide a centralized view of your application portfolio and help your team stay in control of the SaaS stack.